- Providers must specify the method of instruction for credit to be awarded.

 - Courses expire 2 years from the approval/effective date.
 New applications, fees and supporting documentation are required should the course be offered in the future.

-- Course must be “active” at the time the licensee completes the course in order for the licensee to receive credit.
+- Course must be “active” at the time the licensee completes the course for the licensee to receive credit.

 - Course may not be advertised without formal written approval of the course.